ENERGY

 The growing urgency of climate change and the energy crisis has raised collective awareness around resource management.
 The focus is now on sustainable, energy-efficient buildings that consume less and save money.

 Building connectivity enables data to be collected remotely on environmental factors such as occupancy-based temperature control.
 Software that tracks electricity, water and gas consumption helps to better understand usage patterns and make forecasts.
-A variety of environmental sensors, including humidity, temperature, CO2 levels, noise, lighting, odour and vibration, can be integrated to ensure air quality and environmental conditions to optimise the employee experience.
+A variety of environmental sensors, including humidity, temperature, CO2 levels, CO2 levels, noise, lighting, odour and vibration, can be integrated to ensure air quality and environmental conditions to optimize the employee experience.

 Security